leenabhandari/meme-emotion/README.md

 1. There is Video download notebook(Some APIs didnt give expected result).
 Run ASR with voice detection notebook.
 2. Run video splitting notebook.
 For now, we have hardcoded the start time values, end time values and the dialogues based on the Avengers Infinity War trailer (which is the videoplayback.mp4 file).
 This generates small clips of dialogs.

+Update:
+Added functionality to get dialogs and split video automatically for all Youtube videos with captions.
+(MEME Generator dashboard notebook)
 Python packages - moviepy 1.0.3

 ### Generate meme-